phuse-org/CTDasRDF/DataMappingAndConversion.md

 | Person Label | `Person {usubjid}`  | Previous conversion process used a number based on row order.
 Where applicable, all labels follow this new approach |

+### Exposure in DM
+DM contains the Drug Exposure interval: `rfxstdtc` to `rfxendtc`  and is therefore coded in the SMS file for DM, not from EX as one may expect.

 ## SUPPDM

 | File      | Role                     | Description                                  |